alexfernandez/alexfernandez.github.io/2017/origins-language.md

 * 'to' + 'down', 'R∅L': trail.
 * 'to' + 'near', 'R∅T': run.

+Not all combinations are used by actual words;
+of the 144 possibilities for '𝛫∅𝛫' only about 100 are valid.

 Even when words are formed as compounds there is considerable arbitrariness in the process.
 The combination of 'down' with 'to' ('L∅R') is small animal, while 'to' + 'down' ('R∅L') is trail.
 It might perfectly be the other way around.

+### Prosody

+There are three possible sentence intonations, indicated here by the sentence ending sign:

+* neutral, marked with '.',
+* interrogative: marked with '?',
+* and exclamative: marked with '!'.

+There are no other possible intonations such as our comma ','.
+Sentences may follow each other closely, with a pause between them.

 ### Samples